Table of Contents

 From Duty to Self-Indulgence

-As Mercedes begins to assert herself, her rounds start to transform from simple pan medical check ups to wholeness providing visits.
-Geel’s place is not just a high class apartment for her; it is now also a way out of the normality she has become used to.
+As Mercedes begins to assert herself, her rounds start to transform from simple pan-medical checkups to wholeness-providing visits.
+Geel’s place is not just a high-class apartment for her; it is now also a way out of the normality she has become used to.
 Before long, she finds herself enjoying Geel’s Stay, probably more than Geel.
 She reads the literature contained in Geel’s shelves, comprehension of which provides insight into her character and intellect.
-Engaging, she shuffles into Geel’s king size bed, pleasantly immersed in warmth and space, comforts lacking in her life.
+Engaging, she shuffles into Geel’s king-size bed, pleasantly immersed in warmth and space, which are the comforts that are lacking in her life.

-At last, Mercedes’ passion towards Geel’s life seems to become more material.
+At last, Mercedes’ passion for Geel’s life seems to become more material.
 She begins to put on the luxurious designer garments that Geel owns—expensive, beautiful pieces that she will never have an opportunity or wish to wear.
-At first, she does it rated indoor in the apartment, but she later gathers some boldness and grows out of this stage and begins to go to work with the clothes.
+At first, she does it indoors in the apartment, but she later gathers some boldness, grows out of this stage, and begins to go to work with the clothes.
 Whenever she is in Geel’s clothes, there is a difference in her.
 It’s as though she is putting on a new person, a strong person, a confident person, and someone who is not timid.
-Such clothing becomes armor, separating her with the usual day-to-day life and letting her follow the trail of a daring and free woman, though just for a while.
+Such clothing becomes armor, separating her from the usual day-to-day life and letting her follow the trail of a daring and free woman, though just for a while.

 In Geel’s apartment, Mercedes discovers an escape from everything that seems constraining in her life.
 It is a shelter where risk and ‘freedom’ taken-in excess is absent; where overwhelm coming from familial duties, boredom from office life and pressure from the society do not exist.
 This is the first time that she is able to enjoy a feeling of freedom that she has never experienced in her life.